The primary services offered by GSPCS include:

 Meet With Us

-To request a meeting with a Resolution Office staff member please fill out our intake form.
+To request a meeting with a Consultation Services staff member, please fill out our intake form.
 Persons submitting this form may self-identify or remain anonymous.
 If you self-identify, you will receive a response.
 Anonymous reporting, however, will limit the university’s ability to respond and support.
 The information will be treated confidentially.

 Dispute Resolution Policy